matteosissa/matteosissa.github.io/content/en/authors/admin/_index.md

       Graduated from a high school focused on STEM subjects (mathematics and science).
 Awarded as *Speaker of the Year* in 2019 at the national philosophy competition *Romanae Disputationes*.

 work:
-  - position: Master's Thesis University Research
+  - position: Master's Thesis University Researcher
     company_name: "Politecnico di Milano"
     company_url: 'https://www.polimi.it/'
     icon: 'hero/academic-cap'